krzemienski/awesome-from-stars/README.md

 * [daemonza/helmet](https://github.com/daemonza/helmet): Helmet is a easy to use Helm repository
 * [nmalisetty/hems](https://github.com/nmalisetty/hems): Utilizes the power of cloud computing and the latest AV1 codec to stream high quality videos using lower bandwidth than the current industry standards like HEVC (H.265) and AVC (H.264).
 * [p-e-w/heretic](https://github.com/p-e-w/heretic): Fully automatic censorship removal for language models
+* [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent): The agent that grows with you
 * [malcommac/HermesNetwork](https://github.com/malcommac/HermesNetwork): None
 * [HeroTransitions/Hero](https://github.com/HeroTransitions/Hero): Elegant transition library for iOS & tvOS
 * [rokudev/hero-grid-channel](https://github.com/rokudev/hero-grid-channel): Sample channel with sliding hero row and a grid of content below.